theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/mesoamerica/part-3/index.md

   <p>They are not magic charms.
 They are <strong>anchors</strong> for memory.
 Fragments of the self waiting to be recovered.</p>

-  <p>In this scroll, you've died.
+  <p>In this page, you've died.
 You've descended.
 You've forgotten.</p>
   <p>Now, you remember.
 And in remembrance, the bones knit again.
 Not as they were, but as they were meant to become.</p>
 </section>